karlji/RandBot-Discord-Randomizer/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-There are 2 options:
-1) Only inviting my bot to your server.
-You can use [this link](https://discord.com/api/oauth2/authorize?client_id=830397927125286922&permissions=2048&scope=bot).
-2) Download the repository and creating the MongoDB Atlas database.
+Download the repository and create the MongoDB Atlas database.
 More details in the Installation section.

 ### Prerequisites